RobotLocomotion/drake/tools/workspace/vtk/README.md

 started by enumerating every header available (commented out) and iteratively re-compiling / un-commenting a given header file until all compilation errors were resolved.
 Then delete all remaining commented out header files.
-You can begin with `bazel build //geometry/render/...` which currently contains a large subset of the VTK usage within drake, but you will need to compile other targets such as `bazel build //manipulation/util:stl2obj` and eventually `bazel build //...`.
+You can begin with
+`bazel build //geometry/render/render_vtk/...` which currently contains a large\
+subset of the VTK usage within drake, but you will need to compile other targets such as `bazel build //manipulation/util:stl2obj` and eventually `bazel build //...`.

 When you believe that you have the final list of libraries updated, you must run the tests.
-To begin, the core tests that will affect your work are going to be `bazel test //geometry/render/...`, but you will eventually need to make sure that `bazel test //...` works as expected (for testing installation).
+To begin, the core tests that will affect your work are going to be `bazel test //geometry/render/render_vtk/...`, but you will eventually need to make sure that `bazel test //...` works as expected (for testing installation).
 The VTK test tags are defined in `tools/skylark/test_tags.bzl:vtk_test_tags()`, currently you can run

 ```console
 $ bazel test \